Skip to content

 Tip

-You can explore the properties of the drone interactively using an interactive python interpreter like iPython, install it with:
+You can explore the properties of the drone interactively using an interactive Python interpreter like iPython, which can be installed with:

-By instantiating a Drone object and using the completion key (normally the tab-key ↹) you can get a interactive list of the available properties on the drone, it is then easy to try setting and getting the different properties. iPython
+By instantiating a Drone object and using the completion key (normally the tab-key ↹), you can get an interactive list of the available properties on the drone, making it easy to try setting and getting the different properties. iPython

 Watching the video stream

-The easiest way to open the RTSP video stream is using VLC media player.
-Once VLC is downloaded you can start the stream like this, the RTSP URL is: rtsp://192.168.1.101:8554/test text
+The easiest way to open the RTSP video stream is by using VLC media player.
+Once VLC is downloaded, you can start the stream like this.
+The RTSP URL is: rtsp://192.168.1.101:8554/test text

 Explore the examples